-12.18 Developers are advised that further information on these initiatives can be obtained from the West Berkshire Safer Communities Partnership Team Manager.
+12.18 Developers are advised that further information on the Safer Communities Partnership or current Crime Prevention Initiatives can be obtained from the West Berkshire Safer Communities Partnership Team Manager.

 Requirements as a result of Development

 12.19 In line with West Berkshire Council's SPD 'Quality Design - West Berkshire' (adopted June 2006) the Council expects all new development to be designed so as to reduce the potential for criminal activity and anti-social behaviour.